Getting to Manchester

 You can take a train direct from Manchester Airport to all of these destinations, with only one change at either Manchester Piccadilly or Manchester Oxford Road train stations.
 These are both located in the city centre, just a 20-minute journey from Manchester Airport.
 Your onward journey from here to your destination will vary in time.

 Please see the links below for useful information on planning your train journey from Manchester Airport.
-There’s also advice and tips for students who commute to the University from outside the city centre regularly.
+There’s also advice and tips for students who commute to the University from outside the city centre.

 Trains and trams (The University of Manchester)